mcoto004CR/pi-kube/README.md

     static domain_name_servers=8.8.8.8  (setup this to you prefered DNS or Google DNS)

-  Use the raspi-config utility to change the hostname to k8s-master-1 or similar and then reboot.
+  Use the raspi-config utility to change the hostname to k8s-master-1 or similar and then reboot (Network Options -> Hostnames).

   Apply these changes for DNS to work
       sudo nano /etc/hostnames